I-2-1-70.Foreign Language Interpreters

 NOTE 1:

-An ALJ may use in-person interpreters for any hearing, regardless of the method of appearance for the claimant (e.g., in-person, telephone, or video teleconference (VTC)).
-For VTC hearings, the interpreter may be present at the remote site, the ALJ site, or another agency site.
+If an ALJ conducts the hearing from a hearing room, an ALJ may use in-person interpreters for any hearing, regardless of the method of appearance for the claimant (e.g., in-person, audio, agency video, or online video).
+For agency video hearings, the interpreter may be present at the remote site, the ALJ site, or another agency site.
+However, an agency-provided interpreter may not attend the hearing from the Representative Video Project site.

 NOTE 2: